kentywang/-jigg-lysp-puff-/README.md

 - I'm not treating single-quotes in quotes literally; it's still converting them to a quote list.
 Not sure if this affects any behavior.

+Overview of features added:
+- Converts single quotes in input into quote lists and does the opposite conversion on output.

 Lessons learned:
 - For mutating an object's pointer member, I can't pass the pointer into a function; I must pass the object.